mapbox/mapbox-gl-native/README.md

     export ANDROID_NDK_PATH="/dir/to/android-ndk-r10d"

 Install the Android SDK.
 We recommend doing this by way of [Android Studio](https://developer.android.com/sdk/installing/studio.html).
-The latest versions recommend that you place the SDK someplace like `/usr/local/android-sdk-macosx`.
+To install it, open Android Studio.
+By default, the SDK will be installed to `~/Library/Android/sdk`.
+In case you get an error message telling you that it can't find a JVM, it's because you installed a custom Java VM from Oracle.
+Follow [these instructions](http://tools.android.com/recent/androidstudio1rc3_releasecandidate3released) to start Android Studio.
+Make sure all environment variables are absolute; don't use `~` to indicate the home directory.

-    export ANDROID_HOME="/dir/to/android-sdk-macosx"
+    export ANDROID_HOME="/Users/username/Library/Android/sdk"

 Run: